gleuh/SquareSquash-ruby/README.md

 Compatibility
 -------------

-This library is compatible with Ruby 1.9.2 and later, including JRuby.
+This library is compatible with Ruby 2.4.0 and later

 Requirements
 ------------